 - Gamify the process by sending users badges or other rewards when they complete tasks or go to certain areas within the product

-There are many other ways to help new customers implement your tools into their processes.
+There are many other ways to help new customers implement your tools.
 Consider your business capacity for onboarding and think about which company resources can be allocated to this process.
 Don’t forget to test different options and get feedback from current users.

 2. PROVIDE HIGH-QUALITY CUSTOMER SUPPORT